HarryPaniccc/DnD/Session Notes/Radar Campaign/Radar Campaign Journal.md

 - Minotaurs
 	-

+### Plot Ideas
-Hired to go kill some guys but then set up to be killed and now its a revenge plot against someone
+- Hired to go kill some guys but then set up to be killed and now its a revenge plot against someone.
+Maybe set in [[Ralia]] where a local lord has been murdered.
+- In Dularen involving the [[Church of the Unshackled]] has become corrupted with followers of [[Thezuurol]] or similar.

 # Act 1